What are crop insurance subsidies?

 This plan is similar to a revenue protection plan.
 The only difference is that it provides insurance against loss of revenue caused by price decrease, low yields, or both.
 The increase in price is not included since the guarantee is not modified by the harvest price.

-The project price is used to know the revenue guarantee, the premium, any replant or prevented planting payment.
+The project price is used to know the revenue guarantee, the premium, and any replant or prevented planting payment.
 The harvest price is only to know the value production as an actual production or revenue loss.
 It is not used for computing the guarantee if there is an increase.

 Dollar Plans of Insurance

 Dollar plans of insurance are usually used in a dollar per acre or a different measurement applicable to the crop that you will insure.
 The maximum dollar amount per acre is formed by the Risk Management Agency.
 You can choose a percentage of the maximum dollar amount to set the guarantee.
-A loss will happen when the dollar to count per acres is below the dollar amount of insurance.
+A loss will happen when the dollar to count per acre is below the dollar amount of insurance.

 Area Plans or County-Wide Insurance Plans